crawlab-team/crawlab-docs/en/SDK/Python.md

 }
 ```

-Then, start the scratch crawler.
+Then, start the scratch spider.
 After it running, you should be able to see the result in [task details - result](../Task/Results.md).

-##### General Python crawler integration
+##### General Python spider integration

-Add the following code to the results save section of your crawler.
+Add the following code to the results save section of your spider.

 ```python
 # import the method of saving results